Lekensteyn/pacemaker/README.md

     ffe0: 34 36 2d 53 45 2f 2f 00 53 45 4e 5f 38 35 30 32  46-SE//.SEN_8502
     fff0: 30 30 5f 42 2f 2f 00 00 00 00 00 00 00 00 00     00_B//.........

+## How does it work?
+[TLS heartbeats][2] can be sent by either side of a TLS connection.
+After the handshake completes, these heartbeats are encrypted.
+But apparently OpenSSL allows heartbeat messages before the handshake is completed.
+These heartbeats (on top of the record layer) are not encrypted at all!

+This makes it very easy to exploit the bug on clients:

+ 1. Wait for a ClientHello containing a TLS version and cipher suite.
+ 2. Send a ServerHello containing the same TLS version and cipher suite (to prevent handshake failure).
+ 3. At this point, the server can send as many heartbeat requests as it likes.

+Note that there is *no* need for any certificates as the heartbeats are accepted before any certificate or encryption keys are exchanged.
+As the length of the heartbeat requests are unchecked, [up to 64 kiB][3] memory can be read from client memory.

+pacemaker performs the above steps and assumes a client not to be vulnerable if step 3 results in data other than Alerts.
+If needed for some protocols (SMTP with STARTTLS for example), additional data is exchanged before the TLS handshake starts.

 ## Advanced usage
 Run `./pacemaker.py -h` for more options.
 The most important options are probably `-t` (`--timeout`) and `-x` (`--count`).
 The default timeout is 3